kieracarman/donut-ims/README.md

  - add form fields and update button to Edit Items list on Manage page
  - drag and drop functionality in list on Manage page

-next steps:
+Next steps:

-implement authentication/authorization with protected routes
+ - implement authentication/authorization with protected routes

-automatic ordering via text or email or apis
+ - automatic ordering via text or email or apis